One of the first things to consider as you begin thinking of starting your own sports facility is how you’ll get the financing to get started.

-Will the perks for your partners’ investments be strictly financial, or will they include involvement in the decision making process?
-If so, what types of decisions will they be able to make, and how much weight will their decisions be given?
+Will the perks for your partners’ investments be strictly financial?
+Or will they include involvement in the decision making process?
+If so, what types of decisions will they be able to make?
+How much weight will their decisions be given?
 Leadership dynamics are extremely important to your facility’s operation, so this needs to be clarified.
 Furthermore, what benefits will partners be given in the actual facility (such as discounts on services for themselves and their families)?
 It’s imperative that you clarify such ancillary benefits upfront to avoid assumptions and misunderstandings.

 What’s their exit strategy?

 What if your partner, for one of a multitude of possible reasons, decides they want to sever their ties with you or your facility?
 Now is the time to think through worst-case scenarios, not when those scenarios are actually are upon you as you’re trying to keep a facility up and running.
 Along those lines, it’s imperative that you clearly establish what the partners need to do in order to retain their benefits.
 Maybe you’d prefer that some benefits only kick in after a certain time period, for example.
 All those conditions need to be clarified.

 Once you establish what your partners will receive and how they will receive it, consult with a trusted attorney to draw up your partners’ contracts.
 The time you spend on this now will be extremely valuable down the road.

 For more advice on how to improve or start your sports facility, book a consultation.